Multiracial Americans: Native American identity

 In the 2010 Census, nearly 3 million people indicated that their race was Native American (including Alaska Native).
 Of these, more than 27% specifically indicated "Cherokee" as their ethnic origin.
 Many of the First Families of Virginia claim descent from Pocahontas or some other "Indian princess".
 This phenomenon has been dubbed the "Cherokee Syndrome".
 Across the US, numerous individuals cultivate an opportunistic ethnic identity as Native American, sometimes through Cherokee heritage groups or Indian Wedding Blessings.

 Levels of Native American ancestry (distinct from Native American identity) differ.
 The genomes of self-reported African Americans averaged to 0.8% Native American ancestry, those of European Americans averaged to 0.18%, and those of Latinos averaged to 18.0%.

 Many tribes, especially those in the Eastern United States, are primarily made up of individuals with an unambiguous Native American identity, despite being predominantly of European ancestry.
-Point in case, more than 75% of those enrolled in the Cherokee Nation have less than one-quarter Cherokee blood and the current Principal Chief of the Cherokee Nation, Bill John Baker, is 1/32 Cherokee, amounting to about 3%.
+Point in case, more than 75% of those enrolled in the Cherokee Nation have less than one-quarter Cherokee blood.
+Former Principal Chief of the Cherokee Nation, Bill John Baker, is 1/32 Cherokee, amounting to about 3%.

 Historically, non-Native governments have forced numerous Native Americans to assimilate into colonial and later American society, e.g. through language shifts and conversions to Christianity.
 In many cases, this process occurred through forced assimilation of children sent off to special boarding schools far from their families.
 Those who could pass for white had the advantage of white privilege.
 Today, after generations of racial whitening through hypergamy, a number of Native Americans may have fair skin like White Americans.

 Native Americans are more likely than any other racial group to practice racial exogamy, resulting in an ever-declining proportion of indigenous blood among those who claim a Native American identity.
 Some tribes disenroll tribal members unable to provide proof of Native ancestry, usually through a Certificate of Degree of Indian Blood.
 Disenrollment has become a contentious issue in Native American reservation politics.